 Licensing Services administers all licence applications, including new licences, licence renewals, and licence information reviews.

 One of the fundamental responsibilities of any regulatory body is to conduct investigations and take disciplinary action when necessary.
-RECA’s Professional Conduct Review unit investigates unauthorized activity and the conduct of industry professionals.
+RECA’s Professional Conduct Review unit investigates unauthorized activity and the conduct of licensees.

-The Professional Conduct Review unit reviews all complaints, conducts investigations, and reports their findings to the executive director.
+The Professional Conduct Review unit reviews all complaints, conducts investigations, and reports their findings to the Registrar.

 RECA’s Professional Conduct Review unit includes a team of staff with both investigative and industry experience.

-Professional Conduct Proceedings staff present cases to hearing panels based on a referral from the executive director to determine whether there is sufficient evidence of conduct deserving of sanction to recommend that the executive director refer the matter to a Hearing Panel.
+Professional Conduct Proceedings staff present cases to hearing panels based on a referral from the Registrar to determine whether there is sufficient evidence of conduct deserving of sanction to recommend that the Registrar refer the matter to a Hearing Panel.

 Each year, Conduct Proceedings lawyers close 80 to 100 disciplinary files.
 When this is not possible, the matter proceeds to a contested hearing.
 Appeals and other court action may follow.

-RECA’s Trust Assurance and Practice Review Program provides positive, constructive assistance to industry professionals with respect to accounting and legislative requirements by:
+RECA’s Trust Assurance and Practice Review Program provides positive, constructive assistance to licensees with respect to accounting and legislative requirements by:

 RECA’s Trust Assurance and Practice Review Program also helps: